sndpwrites/100-days-of-code/log.md

 **Today's Progress:** Started learning BeautifulSoup for web scraping.

 **Thoughts:** Will start working on web scraping for data collection.
 Thinking of gathering enough data to practice visualisation and data analytics.

+### Day 40: February 2, 2018

+**Today's Progress:** Setup MEAN stack on pi.
+Hoping to learn js apps now.

+**Thoughts:** Tinkering with web apps for now.
+Also, thinking abt working with web fronts with cli backends.